switch-model/switch/docs/Contribute.md

 Before contributing code, it's important to test your changes.

-Switch doesn't have an excellent way to test its code so you mainly need to be careful and compare the results before and after your changes to see if your change is working as expected.
-Make use of `switch graph` and `switch compare` to see how your changes have altered the results.
+The most important is to run `switch compare` between the previous stable version and the new version to ensure there's no unexpected change.
+Beyond that, switch doesn't have an excellent way to test its code so you mainly need to be careful and compare the results before and after your changes to see if your change is working as expected.

 Switch does however have a small test suite which you can run by calling `python run_tests.py` in the switch root directory.
 This will ensure